 Motivational Interviewing (MI) is a counseling technique used to help people change their behavior.
 It is often used to help people with addictions but can also be used for other purposes.
 This article will discuss Motivational Interviewing and how it can help people make positive changes in their lives.

 If you are wondering whether Motivational Interviewing is right for you, consider speaking with a counselor or other mental health clinician to learn more.
-Zinnia Healing is a treatment center specializing in mental health and substance abuse disorders.
+Zinnia Health is a treatment center specializing in mental health and substance abuse disorders.
 Our highly trained counselors can help you determine if Motivational Interviewing is right for you and provide guidance and support throughout the process.
 Visit our website or give us a call today at (855) 430-9439 to start on the path to recovery.

 What Is Motivational Interviewing?

 MI is a process that requires both the counselor and the client to be equally invested.
 The counselor asks questions and provides statements to help the client think about their current situation and how it could improve.
 For this to work, the client must openly share thoughts and feelings honestly.

 There are four main principles of Motivational Interviewing: